zonemaster/zonemaster/docs/specifications/tests/DNSQueryAndResponseDefaults.md

     fetched.
   * CNAME records are ignored unless the query type is CNAME.

-* When the test case specification states that CNAME chains are to followed in the the answer section, these are the default criteria:
+* When the test case specification states that CNAME chains are to be followed in the the answer section, these are the default criteria for the chain to be
+  fetched:
   * The first CNAME in the chain must match the query name.
   * The last record in the chain must either be a CNAME or a record matching the query type.
+  * For each owner name of the CNAME records in the chain there must not be any additional CNAME records in the answer section (only one CNAME record per owner name).

 * Authority and additional sections are by default ignored.